What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Experiment

 \textbf{Datasets}.
 We perform our experiments on two datasets: HICO-DET~\cite{chao2018HICO-DET} and SWIG-HOI~\cite{wang2021SWIG-HOI}.
 HICO-DET includes 600 interaction types made from 117 human actions and 80 objects.
 Following previous studies~\cite{hou2020VCL,wang2022_THID}, we exclude 120 rare interactions to test our model in a zero-shot detection setting.
 SWIG-HOI provides a wide range of interactions with 400 actions and 1,000 objects.
 This test set naturally contains many unseen combinations.
 It has about 14K images and 5.5K interaction types, including 1.8K interactions that are not present during training.

 \textbf{Evaluation Metrics}.
 Following prior work~\cite{wang2022_THID, lei2024CMD-SE, lei2025_INPCC}, we evaluate our model using mean Average Precision (mAP).
-A prediction is a true positive if it satisfies: (1) the Intersection over Union (IoU) for both the human and object bounding boxes is greater than 0.5.
-(2) the predicted interaction label is correct.
+A prediction is a true positive if it satisfies: (1) The Intersection over Union (IoU) for both the human and object bounding boxes are greater than 0.5.
+(2) The predicted verb (interaction) label and corresponding object label are both correct.

 \textbf{Implementation Details}.
-We perform experiments with Qwen2.5-VL-7B as our base model.
+We perform experiments with Qwen3-VL-8B as our base model.
 According to Sec.~\ref{sec:Training}, we respectively select approximately 6,000 and 8,000 training samples for both SFT and RL.
 The training was conducted on 8 NVIDIA H20 GPUs (96 GB VRAM) with batch size of 8.
 The training process took around 40 hours for 1,000 iterations (1 epoch), with 4 rollouts per sample and a learning rate of 5e-7.
 More details are in Appendix~\ref{Hyperparameters}.